 Every once in a while, Duvall also takes place in the director's chair, and when he does, his work is incredibly personal and forceful.
 He was hailed for his Angelo, My Love in 1983, but it was going to take 14 years before he directed again with the magnificent portrait of a misfortunate minister in The Apostle.
 It was an important film for Duvall which he struggled to raise money for and ended up financing partly himself.
 And although it hasn't got the attention it deserves, it is one of the best films I have ever seen.

 At 74, Duvall's position in the business is unique.
 He alternates between leading and character roles and is frequently hailed for his work.
 His looks are striking and commanding, roughly handsome but with a soft smile.
 As Leonard Maltin pointed out, his face wouldn't look out of place on Mount Rushmore.
 He is one of few actors that can expect to find his name high up on the cast list for as long as he chooses to (or is able to) continue acting.
 It will hopefully be for a long time still, because he's still as vigorous as ever.
 For my own part, although I've seen almost twenty films in which he's appeared, I still have a lot unseen from his rich body of work to look forward to.
-Duvall is currently living with 33-year-old Argentine actress Luciana Pedraza.
+Duvall is currently living with Argentine actress Luciana Pedraza, 41 years his junior.

 The Great Santini